 - Click OK to finish.

-Assigning types to dimensions increases the overview of the database by grouping all the dimensions based on their type.
 If you select a template when you create a dimension, it is automatically assigned a type.
 If you create a dimension with no template assigned, you can still assign it a type after creating it.
-When you assign a type to a dimension, it does not make any changes to the dimension itself.
-Only if you assign the type TIME, the time editor is enabled.
+When you assign a type to a dimension, it does not make any changes to the dimension itself, although Time dimensions can use the Time Editor (see Time description below).

 To assign a type, open the dimension in the Modeler, go to Advanced and select the type from the drop-down list.
 The following options are available:

 - Versions – the elements of this dimension represent data sets such as Actual, Budget or Forecast.
 They have different origins, such as source systems or planning processes.